the-turing-way/the-turing-way/book/website/communication/peer-review/peer-review-open.md

 Similar to open science practices in general - open peer review is not an 'all or nothing' concept.
 Instead, the open components that make the most sense can be introduced first.
-One of the more debated parts of Open Peer Review is whether reviews should be signed (Ross-Hellauer et al. 2017; Bravo et al. 2019).
+One of the more debated parts of Open Peer Review is whether reviews should be signed {cite:ps}`RossHellauer2017openreview` {cite:ps}`Bravo2019openreview`.
-Nevertheless, not everyone is comfortable signing their reviews - particularly people from minoritized groups in research (Fox 2021).
+Nevertheless, not everyone is comfortable signing their reviews - particularly people from minoritized groups in research {cite:ps}`Fox2021openreview`.
-This could result in less critical reviews if revealing identity is a requirement of Peer Review (Fox 2021).
+This could result in less critical reviews if revealing identity is a requirement of Peer Review {cite:ps}`Fox2021openreview`.

 ## Benefits of Open Peer Review